furiosa-ai/warboy-vision-models/README.md

 </details>

 ### Instance Segmentation
-Instance segmentation is a technology that identifies multiple objects in an image or video and segments the boundaries of each object.
-In other words, it combines Object Detection and Semantic Segmentation techniques to individually identify multiple objects belonging to the same class and estimate their boundaries.
+Instance segmentation is a technology that identifies multiple objects in an image or video and delineates the boundaries of each object.
+In essence, it combines Object Detection and Semantic Segmentation techniques to individually identify multiple objects belonging to the same class and estimate their boundaries.

 <div align="center"><img width="720" src="https://github.com/furiosa-ai/warboy-vision-models/blob/jongwook/data/images/instance_segmentation.png"></div>